On the support of extremal martingale measures with given marginals: the countable case: A geometrical characterization of the WEP

 \begin{remark} \emph{Notice that if $S \subset X \times Y$ is not necessarily 1-erased, we can always apply the main theorem above to the set $\mathcal E_{1,x}(S)$, which is 1-erased.} \end{remark}

-\begin{remark} \emph{The main theorem above can be reformulated as follows when $S_X$ is finite: the WEP holds on $S$ if and only if $S$ does not have any \emph{non-saturated $2$-nets}.
-Hence, it seems that in our formulation the non-saturated $2$-nets play the same role that the cycles have in characterizing extremality of measures with given marginals (without the martingale property as in \cite{denny}), i.e. both are forbidden patterns in the supports of their respective extremal measures. } \end{remark}
+\begin{remark} \emph{The main theorem above can be reformulated as follows when $S_X$ is finite: the WEP holds on $S$ if and only if $S$ does not contain any \emph{deadlocks}.
+Hence, it seems that in our formulation the deadlocks play the same role that the cycles have in characterizing extremality of measures with given marginals (without the martingale property as in \cite{denny}), i.e. both are forbidden patterns in the supports of their respective extremal measures.
+A critical difference is that the numerical values of $y$'s and not only the way the points are connected seem to matter in the martingale case (compare Example \ref{italiens}).} \end{remark}

+Here is the statement and proof of the ``extended intersection lemma'' that has been used in the second part of the proof above.